EtienneChuang/Laravel-PHP-Framework/README.md

 Download from <a href="https://getcomposer.org/download/">https://getcomposer.org/download/</a>

 <h5>Laravel : </h5>
-Download source from <a href="https://github.com/laravel/laravel/archive/master.zip>Github Repository</a>
+Download source from <a href="https://github.com/laravel/laravel/archive/master.zip">Github Repository</a>
-Decompress it into your project, and then use command line to go into the directory and to execute the instruction <font bgcolor=CDCCCC>Composer install</font> to begin downloading and installing.
+Decompress it into your project, and then use command line to go into the directory and to execute the instruction <font bgcolor="CDCCCC">Composer install</font> to begin downloading and installing.

 After finishing installation, we can see the directory structure of app :
 <b>app</b>-